tovrstra/tovrstra.github.io/content/_index.md

 This is my dedicated outlet for all the things that would otherwise not have a dedicated outlet.
 As the name suggests, you can expect posts on a pseudo-regular basis.

-For now, this blog is mostly an experiment of using [Hugo](https://gohugo.io/) as a static site generator.
+For now, this blog is primarily an experiment in using [Hugo](https://gohugo.io/) as a static site generator.